Yoz0/Agar.io-Learning-Bots/Readme.md

 Agar.io Learning Bots
 =====================
-This is a python project to test combination of neural network and genetic algorithm in order to do create AI.
+This is a python project to test combination of neural network and genetic algorithm in order to create Awe.
-The bots have to collect gems and eat each other like in the game <agar.io>, but I changed some rules to facilitate the neural network approach.
+The bots have to collect gems and eat each other like in the game <agar.io>, but we changed some rules to facilitate the neural network approach.
 The bots move on a grid, they can eat gems to become stronger, they can eat other weaker bot to become even more stronger.

 Neural Network